 To try to fill this gap and evaluate possible sources of revenue, the project partners engaged 12 graphic and industrial designers from Spain, Austria, Hungary, Malta and Portugal to wrap their creative heads around selected archival key documents (50 in total) from the three planned transmedia exhibitions of the project and turn them into resourceful merchandise objects.

-This catalogue and gallery is the result of the work of each one of the 12 designers, and was complemented with an artistic residence that took place in Madrid 17th to 21st of February 2020 hosted by the Spanish State Archives.
+This catalogue and gallery is the result of the work of each one of the 12 designers.
+It was complemented with an artistic residence that took place in Madrid 17th to 21st of February 2020 hosted by the Spanish State Archives.

-During the residence the group united in Madrid to present, evaluate and discuss prototypes of merchandising objects, including visits to the most inspiring artistic hotspots of the city.
+During the residence the group united to present, evaluate and discuss prototypes of merchandising objects, including visits to the most inspiring artistic hotspots of the city.